redfish64/TinyTravelTracker/README.md

     along with Tiny Travel Tracker.
 If not, see <http://www.gnu.org/licenses/>.

+Note to users: If you have an issue you would like to see fixed, please click on the smiley on the right, and select thumbs up (or thumbs down).
+I'll use this information to decide what to work on next.
+Thanks

 Tiny Travel Tracker could be described as a GPS journal.
 It's different from other GPS trackers because:

 * It can be safely left on all the time.
 It keeps track of it's own battery usage to prevent excessive battery drain.